-The goal of treatment is to reduce symptoms and prevent more calcium from collecting in the kidneys.
+The goal of treatment is to reduce symptoms and prevent more calcium from building up in the kidneys.

-If you take medicine that causes calcium loss, your doctor will usually tell you to stop taking it.
-Never stop taking any medicine before talking to your doctor.
+If you take medicine that causes calcium loss, your health care provider will most often tell you to stop taking it.
+Never stop taking any medicine before talking to your provider.

-Other symptoms, included kidney stones, should be treated as appropriate.
+Other symptoms, including kidney stones, should be treated as is appropriate.

 What to expect depends on the complications and cause of the disorder.

 Proper treatment may help prevent further deposits in the kidneys.
-However, there is usually no way to remove deposits that have already formed.
-Extensive deposits of calcium in the kidneys do NOT always mean severe damage to the kidneys.
+In most cases, there is no way to remove deposits that have already formed.
+Many deposits of calcium in the kidneys do NOT always mean severe damage to the kidneys.

-Call your health care provider if you know you have a disorder that causes high levels of calcium in your blood and urine, or if you develop symptoms of nephrocalcinosis.
+Call your provider if you know you have a disorder that causes high levels of calcium in your blood and urine.
+Also call you if you develop symptoms of nephrocalcinosis.

 Prompt treatment of disorders that lead to nephrocalcinosis, including renal tubular acidosis, may help prevent it from developing.

 Elder JS.
 Urinary lithiasis.
-In: Kliegman RM, Stanton BF, St. Geme JW III, et al., eds.
+In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, Pa: Elsevier Saunders; 2011:chap 541.
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 547.